radiantearth/stac-spec/item-spec/item-spec.md

 and `end_datetime` from [common metadata](common-metadata.md#date-and-time-range).
-For example, if your data is a time-series that covers 100 years, it's not very meaningful to set the datetime to a single timestamp as it would not be found in most searches that searches for a decade of data in that period although the item actually covers the decade.
+For example, if your data is a time-series that covers 100 years, it's not very meaningful to set the datetime to a single timestamp as it would not be found in most searches that searches for a decade of data in that period although the Item actually covers the decade.
 See [datetime selection](../best-practices.md#datetime-selection) in the best practices document for more information.

 #### Additional Fields